 Code Meaning Active - Initial Term The lease is active and still in the initial term.
 Active - Lease Extension Period The lease is active and in an extension period.
 Expired The Lease agreement has elapsed its end date, no further extension options have been exercised, and the tenancy has been relinquished back to the landlord.
-Holdover The lease end date has passed but the lease is continuing on a month-to-month basis.
+Holdover The lease has expired but is continuing on a month-to-month basis without new terms being agreed.
 Pending The property is occupied under a heads of agreement without an agreed lease contact.
 Owned The building is owned by the Entity.